CaptainDario/DaKanji-Dictionary/README.md

 # DaKanji-Dictionary

-The repository to build and store the dictionary files for DaKanji.
+The repository to build and store the dictionary files for DaKanji 3.

 ## Setup